-Share Buyback – Methods, Advantages and Disadvantages
+Share Buyback – Methods, Advantages, and Disadvantages

-The share buyback, also known as a share repurchase, is an action to buy back the shares from the shareholders.
-This transaction involves two: 1) Company and 2) Shareholders.
 The company buys back the shares from the interested shareholders by offering them cash.
 There are many methods of share buyback.
 Also, there are certain advantages of share buyback and disadvantages too.
 We will discuss them here.

 Methods of Share Buyback